1. Dynamic Bond Funds

 Fund manager’s view of interest rate is exceptionally crucial.
 As seen with many funds during early 2017, if RBI takes a step contrary to the expectation of the fund manager, profits could be significantly impacted.

 b.
 Macroeconomic Factors

-Factors like oil prices, fiscal deficit, and new government policies could all impact the returns from the dynamic bond funds.
-One should always stay invested for longer periods to minimize the short-term risks.
+Factors like oil prices, fiscal deficit, and new government policies could all affect the returns from the dynamic bond funds.
+One should always stay invested for more extended periods to minimize the short-term risks.

 c.
 Risk Factors